 - Don’t revolutionize - better just optimize

-B2B webshops in manufacturing still often lack those basic principles.
+B2B online shops in manufacturing still often lack those basic principles.
 Experts on digital could use this to gain a competitive edge!
-If you want to find out more about the state of digital innovation in manufacturing, read our latest study!

 In order to find out which UX works best, conduct small tests with trusted customers.
 Have them use different versions of your shop and share their feedback with you.
 In a next step, perform A/B tests with a broader audience based on those results.